AmulyaTheAnalyst/SQL-Work-Life-Tracker/README.md

 📚 SQL-Work-Life-Tracker
 A beginner to intermediate SQL project simulating real-world work life tracking.
-Designed using DB Browser for SQLite with database creation, table design, and business-relevant SQL queries.
+Designed using DB Browser for SQLite with complete database creation, table design, and business-relevant SQL queries.

 🎯 Project Overview
 The database contains three main tables:

-Projects: List of projects with IDs and names
+Projects: List of projects with IDs and names.

-Tasks: List of tasks assigned under projects with statuses
+Tasks: List of tasks assigned under projects with statuses.

-Leaves: Record of employee leave requests and approval status
+Leaves: Record of employee leave requests and approval status.

 🔥 Skills Demonstrated
 Database design and table creation